IkramUdDoula/hashbase/README.md

 - Verify your token is valid and hasn't expired
 - Ensure the token has the `repo` scope
 - Try generating a new token from GitHub settings

+### News Widget Issues

+**"NewsAPI not configured" error**
+- Ensure you've added NEWS_API_KEY to your `.env` file
+- Restart the dev server after adding the key
+- Get a free API key from [newsapi.org/register](https://newsapi.org/register)

+**No articles showing**
+- Try different country/topic combinations
+- Some countries may have limited news in certain categories
+- Check NewsAPI dashboard for rate limit status (100 requests/day on free tier)
+- Click the refresh button to manually update

+**Articles are outdated**
+- Click the refresh button (🔄) to manually update
+- Check your internet connection
+- Verify NewsAPI service status

 ### General Issues